isb-cgc/readthedocs/docs/source/sections/Hosted-Data.rst

 Google BigQuery
 ~~~~~~~~~~~~~~~~
-`Google BigQuery <https://cloud.google.com/bigquery/>`_ (BQ) is a a massively-parallel analytics engine is ideal for working with data that is essentially tabular in nature.
+`Google BigQuery <https://cloud.google.com/bigquery/>`_ (BQ) is a massively-parallel analytics engine that is ideal for working with data that is essentially tabular in nature.
 This includes the high-level clinical, biospecimen, and molecular data from the main NCI programs.
 It is also where we store a large amount of metadata about files that are more appropriately stored in Google Cloud Storage, as well as genome reference sources (*e.g.* GENCODE, miRBase, *etc.*).
 All of these datasets and tables are completely *open access* and available to the research community.

 Google Cloud Storage
 ~~~~~~~~~~~~~~~~~~~~
 `Google Cloud Storage <https://cloud.google.com/storage/>`_ (GCS) is a cloud-based object-store is used to store other types of (typically binary) data which is typically processed by custom software pipelines.
-The data hosted by GDC is contained with in Google Cloud Storage.
+The data hosted by GDC is contained within Google Cloud Storage.
 The ISB-CGC Web App

 Google Genomics
 ~~~~~~~~~~~~~~~

 `Google Genomics <https://cloud.google.com/genomics/>`_ (GG) provides a storage platform and a way to work with sequence-level data which can also be worked through the `Global Alliance for Gemonics and Health <https://www.ga4gh.org/#/>`_ (GA4GH) APIs.
 GA4GH is a policy-framing and technical standards-setting organization, seeking to enable responsible genomic data sharing within a human rights framework.
-The GA4GH tools can be found `here <https://www.ga4gh.org/genomic-data-toolkit/>`_.
+GA4GH tools can be found `here <https://www.ga4gh.org/genomic-data-toolkit/>`_.

 Security
 --------